9 Things You Didn’t Know About Dating for Seniors

 Let’s take a look at nine things you (probably) didn’t know about dating for older adults:

-1. Age DOESN’T matter
+1. Age doesn’t matter so much

-It seems counter-intuitive to say that people characterized by one attribute — how old they are — don’t care about age when looking for a companion, but it’s true.
+It seems counter-intuitive to say that people characterized by one attribute — how old they are — don’t care as much about age when looking for a companion, but it’s true.
 Young people are incredibly age-prejudiced, to such an extent that age is one of the most important filter criteria used to find a match on online dating sites.

 Just check out the image to the right from Match.com.
 Age is the second-most important attribute used to help users determine if they’re interested in a potential match (after the photo).
 This scenario is not just on Match.com, but on E-harmony, Ourtime, Plenty of Fish, OK Cupid, and the rest of the dating websites.